bcgov/GDX-Analytics/maintenance/looker_dashboard_backup_script/README.md

 ## Modification to git_looker_dev_backup_script.sh
 If there is a new folder in looker dev that we want to backup then script should be edited to add that space_id.
 Space id of folder can be taken from the URL such as Space_id for this folder https://dev.analytics.gov.bc.ca/folders/32 is `32`

+## Further reading
+1. Further reading can be done about backup and resore process at our confluence page - https://apps.itsm.gov.bc.ca/confluence/display/ANALYTICS/Looker+Dashboards+Backup+and+Restore+Process
+2. More details about gazer tool can be found here https://github.com/looker-open-source/gzr